ryan-a-baker/educates-tbs/workshop/content/exercises/07-tbs-patching-os.md

 command: kp image patch spring-petclinic --cluster-builder base
 session: 1
 ```

-As that runs, let's inpsect the logs to see what it's doing.
+As that runs, let's inspect the logs to see what it's doing.

 ```terminal:execute
 command: kp build logs spring-petclinic